Skip to main content

 • Recording: Record the deed at the County Clerk in the county where the property sits.

-• Transfer Tax / Recording Fees: There is no transfer tax in Wyoming.
-Recording fees apply.
+• Transfer Tax / Recording Fees: There is no statewide real-estate transfer tax in Wyoming.
+Recording fees apply and vary by county.

 • Legal Description: A formal legal description must be included.